junior development programme

 Each Sunday during the active summer season the Orewa SLSC junior surf programme offers age-appropriate learning for children 3-14 years.
 Additional training is offered throughout the week for our older juniors (10 - 14 yeas) who are competitive and/or are keen athletes with a view to develop and strengthen key competencies.
 In the winter, this group transitions indoors and gets the opportunity to continue their development in the pool.

 At Orewa SLSC we believe delivering a successful development programme begins with our ability to communicate and demonstrate our shared beliefs and collective actions both on the beach and in the water.
-To achieve this we have designed a development programme supported by the 3E Model:
+To achieve this we have designed a development programme supported by the 3E Model: Educate, Experience, Exemplify.

-E is for Education
+E is for Educate

 We deliver Levels 1 - 6 of the SLSNZ Life Saving Program Curriculum with activities dependent on weather conditions.